Archives for the "Uncategorized" Category

 Field School Records Another Property

 This year marked the 25th anniversary of the Restoration Field School.
-Begun in 1990, this program is a hand-picked group of no more than 10 people from around the country who are interested in all the many things associated with a museum quality restoration.
-Historic House museums are the most common type of historical education […]
+Begun in 1990, this program is a hand-picked group of no more than 10 people from around the country […]

 Sep 15, 2015